g1a/history-recall/README.md

 where 'apt-get install chromium-browser' was executed in the last example.

-### 'note' and 'recall': Write a note into history ###
+### 'note', 'notes' and 'recall': Write a note into history ###

 > $ note &lt;command&gt; // &lt;comment&gt;
+> $ notes
 > $ recall &lt;comment&gt;

 The 'note' command will execute the given command and will write it, allong with the provided command and all of its command output into the command history.
-The 'recall' command will print out the saved information later.
+The 'notes' command will list all of the notes taken, but only from those in the current terminal.
+The 'recall' command will print out the information saved information later.
+Note that 'recall' will find notes that were entered in any terminal.

     $ note ls // initial contents
     historyrc
     README.md
+    $ notes
+    [Thu Nov  8 15:29:52 PST 2012]$ ls // initial contents
     $ recall "initial contents"
     # Thu Nov  8 15:29:52 PST 2012
     $ ls // initial contents